scrabbletank/farhome-rules/rulesdoc.md

 #### Flanking
 When a creature is attacked from a tile that is not in their zone of control it is considered a flanking attack.
 Flanking gives no bonus in and of itself, but some abilities and feats grant bonuses for flanking.

+##### Variant Rule: Combat Advantage From Flanking
+With this rule attacking a creature from behind grants Combat Advantage for the attack.
+This effects both player attacks and attacks from NPCs.

 #### Darkness
 Most creatures are unable to see in the dark, and take various penalities to all rolls made against creatures or targets in the dark.
 For example, a guard trying to spot a thief in the dark will take penalties, but a thief in the dark attacking a guard holding a torch will not.